NuevoFoundation/workshops/content/english/useless-box/_index.md

 difficulty: "Beginner"
 download: ""
 draft: true
-icon: "fas fa-microchip"
+icon: "fa-solid fa-microchip"
 ---

 # Can we make a box for Nuvi?

-Nuvi is in a bad mood, and it wants to be left alone.
-You have to make a box for it to have some privacy, but the box needs to be openable with a switch if you need to talk to it.
+Nuvi is in a bad mood and wants to be left alone.
+You have to build it a house and let it know you're there by pressing the switch.
+Nuvi doesn't really want to talk right now, so it will let you know that by pushing the switch back.
 Let’s make what’s called a “useless box”.
-This could also be amusement for little ones, or just a silly gadget that’s fun to play with and pass the time 😊
+This could also be amusement for little ones, or just a silly gadget that’s fun to play with and pass the time 😊.

 This is what it would look like:
 ![useless box picture, clear prism with a switch in the center](../img/uselessbox1.png)